iceweasel50/CIS1051-project/README.md

 ## Do you have any questions of your own?

-Arduino is written in C is that okay
+Arduino is written in C. Is that okay?